Updated November 21, 2017

 Amazon EC2 and Compute Engine both provide ways to import existing machine images to their respective environments.

 Amazon EC2 provides a service called VM Import/Export.
-This service supports a number of virtual machine image types—such as RAW, OVA, VMDK and VHD—as well as a number of operating systems, including varieties of Windows, Red Hat Enterprise Linux, CentOS, Ubuntu, and Debian.
+This service supports a number of virtual machine image types—such as RAW, OVA, VMDK and VHD—as well as a number of operating systems, including varieties of Windows, Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and Debian.
 To import a virtual machine, you use a command-line tool that bundles the virtual machine image and uploads it to Amazon Simple Storage Service (S3) as an AMI.

 If you build your own custom operating systems and plan to run them on Compute Engine, ensure that they meet the hardware support and kernel requirements for custom images.